minifast/minifast/README.md

 the S3 bucket created by that stack, as well as `CreateInvalidation` access for CloudFormation.

+You must also acquire a [Google Analytics](https://analytics.google.com) tracking id.

 Create a `.env` file locally with these entries:

 ```